 Market research analysts collect and interpret data on the various market conditions that determine sales and consumer behavior.
 They work in almost every industry and their numbers are growing.

 Internet marketing analysts are a specialized sub-sector of individuals who research online marketing campaigns and strategies.
 As such, their utility is expected to increase as more companies and institutions market themselves online.

-The duties of an Internet marketing analyst are diverse, and include the collection and interpretation of data regarding consumer behavior online, the development and implementation of online advertising and promotional strategies, website analysis and search engine optimization.
+The duties of an Internet or web marketing analyst are diverse, and include the collection and interpretation of data regarding consumer behavior online, the development and implementation of online advertising and promotional strategies, website analysis and search engine optimization.
 Internet marketing analysts also translate raw data into coherent information about consumer behavior and sales trends online; the information they glean informs the marketing strategies they create.

 The ability of Internet marketing analysts to interpret large amounts of data quickly and respond decisively to current and forecast trends in technology, consumer behavior and online market conditions makes them attractive to a wide variety of employers.

 The U.S. Bureau of Labor Statistics (BLS) projects a higher growth rate in the number of employment opportunities for market analysts, in general, than for all occupations combined: 19% growth is anticipated between 2014 and 2024, compared to nearly 7% growth for all occupations.

 Educational or professional experience in statistical and data analysis should help market analysts, including those specializing in Internet marketing, compete for enhanced employment and earnings prospects.